+We are regulated by the Bar Standards Board (BSB).
 You can confirm the practising status of barristers.
 See the: Barristers Register.
 You can also ask barristers for proof of identity.
 Beware of scams.
 People do masquerade as lawyers to steal monies and assets.
 Make sure you check their bona fides.

 Direct Access Clients

 For clients who use our services, we will send a bespoke client care letter setting out our terms and fees, along with a cancellation document and our complaints policy.

 For information on instructing a barrister without a solicitor, which is entirely permissible where a barrister is a direct access barrister, see the BSB’s Guidance for Direct Access Clients.